b10011/Steam2FA/README.md

 How it works: https://www.youtube.com/watch?v=yXfLKRD2xFg

+How can I use this?
+Go here: http://steam.xnor.link/

 Software to calculate Steam Community two-factor-authentication code.

 Steamcode.au3 is AutoIT script that will run the java program and type the code to the dialog.